kudobuilder/operators/repository/kafka/docs/latest/external-access.md

 Kafka is a fully distributed messaging system as it persists, receives and sends records on different brokers.

 Which in result makes it easier to scale it horizontally and provides guarantees for an architecture that can be fault tolerant.
-And the main

-To fully take advantage of the Apache Kafka sharding, a typical scenario would be the next one.
-Where different producers and consumers are connecting to all Kafka brokers and writing and reading messages from the brokers.
+To fully take advantage of the Apache Kafka sharding, a typical scenario would be where different producers and consumers are connecting to all Kafka brokers and writing and reading messages from the brokers.

 ![kudo-kafka](./resources/images/kafka-producer-consumer.png)